Asheros007/CoordinateSystem/README.md

 # CoordinateSystem
-Distance between two points can be calculated. equation of line can be calculated when two points are given.
+1. Distance between two points can be calculated.
+2. Equation of line can be calculated when two points are given.